JoniChen/EWhereproj/README.md

 I checked on several systems and this issue came up - so it must be an issue with the developers code.

 Scroll is unstable in appium beta version

+I was not able to access and verify text